What Is Negligence?

 In Civil Law, negligence refers to any failure to exercise reasonable care in one’s actions, resulting in injury or damage to another person or party.
 Negligence, the most common form of civil lawsuit, falls under the category of unintentional behavior, as opposed to intentional acts of harm.

-Examples of negligence could include:
+Examples of negligence in everyday life could include: